FarhanSheikh8920/FarhanSheikh8920/README.md

 - 👋 Hi, I’m @FarhanSheikh8920
 - 👀 I’m interested in ...
 WebDev
 - 🌱 I’m currently learning ...
-Node js
+New Technologies
 - 💞️ I’m looking to intership to gain more reallife Challenges
 - ⚡ Fun fact: I enjoy to learn Coding